Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/HT_&_VHT-Operations/Transmit-Beamforming_and_more.md

 - The "normal" Beamforming in 802.11ac is a **radio based technology**.
 Whereas BeamFlex engages adaptive antennas so this is an **antenna based technology**.
 - What Ruckus does is use beamforming (which is radio based) and combines it with adaptive antennas (BeamFlex which antenna based) to maximize the performance.
+- **BeamFlex is not client dependent**.
+It can work with any 802.11 standard client.
+Whereas beamforming requires a 802.11ac client.
+Just to add, not all 802.11ac standard clients come with TxBF built-in.
+- **Because of this... you will not see NPS Announcements or HT/VHT Sounding Feedback Matrix/SNR frame exchange between APs & STAs**

 ## Transmit Beamforming (TxBF): `Beamformer` & `Beamformee`

 Beamforming (TxBF) relies on two key entities:

+The beamformer is the transmitter, and beamformee is the receiver.

 1. `Beamformer`: Which actively shapes the transmission pattern.
 (Typical = AP)
 2. `Beamformee`: Which receives and provides feedback to facilitate optimization.
 (Typical = client STA)